Extended regime of nematic order in an interacting monomer-dimer model of Heilmann and Lieb: Preliminaries

 A direct analogue of their result for the monomer-dimer model will follow as a special case of a more general statement which we now formulate.
 Let $k\ge 1$.
 An element $(\sigma_i)_{i=1}^k\in\Omega^k$ may be thought of as a joint configuration that naturally specifies a mapping $\V\to\set{0,1}^k$ via $e\mapsto(\sigma_i(e))_{i=1}^k$.
 Thus, given a rectangle $R$, the notion of $R$-locality and transformation under each reflection $\tau\in T^R$ extend naturally to functions $\Omega^k\rightarrow\R$.
 We equip $\Omega^k$ with the product $\sigma$-algebra $\cF^{\otimes k}$, and use the symbol $\otimes$ to denote the product of probability measures on $(\Omega,\cF)$.

 Let $\Lambda$ be rectangle, $R$ be a block of $\Lambda$, and $f:\Omega^k\to\R$ be $R$-local.
 Define

-We note that the product measure $\otimes_{i=1}^k\mu_{\Lambda;\beta}^\per$ remains reflection positive with respect to reflections across the vertices in $\V$, so the quantity above satisfies the same seminorm properties as before and the usual chessboard estimate holds.
+We note that the product measure $\otimes_{i=1}^k\mu_{\Lambda;\beta}^\per$ remains reflection positive with respect to reflections across the vertices in $\V$, so the quantity above satisfies the same seminorm properties as before and the natural analogues of Proposition~\ref{prop:infinite-volume chessboard estimate for product measures} and Lemma~\ref{lem:recursive chessboard estimate} hold.
 Next, define

 The main result of this sub-subsection is the following extension of~\cite[Proposition 3.8]{hadas2025columnar} in the context of the monomer-dimer model.

 \begin{proposition}[Infinite-volume chessboard estimate for product measures] Let $R$ be a rectangle.
 Let $A\subset T^R$ be finite and $(f_\tau)_{\tau\in A}$ be $R$-local functions from $\Omega^k$ to $\R$.
 Then, given periodic Gibbs measures $(\mu_i)_{i=1}^k$,